example42/Example42-tutorials/slides/essentials/05_Modules.md

     (Sourced files, instead, are retrieved from the puppetmaster during catalog application)

-# Principes behind a Good and Reusable Module
+# Principes behind a Reusable Module

   - Data Separation